TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 52/Psalms 52.4.md

 ---

-Thou lovest all devouring words, O thou deceitful tongue.
+You love all devouring words, you deceitful tongue.